 Use Ubersuggest to see what ideas might be out there.
 Ubersuggest is a keyword suggestion tool that provides variations of a phrase or word that people are searching for.
 Enter a broad term to engage in keyword discovery and get ideas for how to drill down into a topic.

 Another way to gain insight and spark inspiration for niche marketing is to look closely at your target audience and identify what they really want and need.
-Get to know your ideal customer to learn how you can drill down to offer them a better product, service, or message.
-Click & Tweet!
+Getting to know your ideal customer can help you offer them a better product, service, or message.

 To research your ideal audience, use Alexa’s Audience Overlap Tool.
 Enter your site or a site that has an audience you would like to reach.
 The tool will help you find similar websites that share the audience and explore them in an interactive visualization.
 From here, you can look for trends that tell you what else the audience might be interested in.
-You can identify ways to focus in on your ideal customer’s needs and find opportunities for niche marketing.
+You can identify ways to focus in on your ideal customer’s needs and find opportunities to market what you offer.

 For example, a yoga studio might enter mindbodyonline.com (an online scheduling site for fitness and wellness classes) and see that audiences also frequently visit potterybarn.com, anthropologie.com, and urbanoutfitters.com.
 Because those sites are all boutique-style shops with unique clothes, decor, and gifts, the yoga studio might see this as an opportunity for creating a specialty product shop or campaign just for yoga enthusiasts.

 Like most marketing strategies, you can’t just set up a niche marketing campaign and assume it will achieve the results you want.
 You must test your initial idea, review the results, and continue to adjust accordingly.